turingschool-examples/intro-to-CSS-transitions/README.md

 #### Let's Try Some Transitions!

 We'll start by writing some simple HTML so our CSS has something to work with.
-An empty div will be just fine --  we'll just put a width, height, and background color on it to give us something to play with.
+An empty div will be just fine --  we'll just put a width, height, and background color on it to give us something to play with. **You can take a look at this code live on [CodePen](http://codepen.io/LouisaBarrett/pen/pbggJK)**.

+Here's what we'll be working with:

 ```html
 <!doctype html>